nfugal/nfugal.github.io/_posts/2024-03-01-coup-rules.md

 If an action is successfully challenged the entire action fails, and any coins paid as the cost of the action are returned to the player.

-#### Note: Double Dangers of Assassination
+__Note: Double Dangers of Assassination__
-It is possible to lose 2 influence in one turn if you unsuccessfully defend against an assassination.
+It is possible to lose 2 influence in one turn if you unsuccessfully defend against an assassination. {: .notice--info}

 For example, if you challenge an assassin used against you and lose the challenge, you will lose 1 influence for the lost challenge and then 1 influence for the successful assassination.